Best workflow software for growing teams

 Three-year contracts

-Be especially skeptical of discounts offered only with multi-year commitments.
+Be skeptical of discounts offered only with multi-year commitments.
 They’re betting you’ll be stuck paying for something you’ve stopped using.

 The adoption trap